• Apr 23, 2025

 Infant Baggage Policy

 AirAsia classifies children under the age of two as infants.
 As such, they are subject to specific baggage policies that cater to their unique needs.
-Though infants are not allowed to have an AirAsia baggage allowance for hand luggage, checking the latest guidelines directly from AirAsia is always recommended, as policies may vary or be updated over time.
+Although infants are not eligible for AirAsia's baggage allowance for hand luggage, checking the latest guidelines directly from AirAsia is always recommended, as policies may vary or be updated over time.

-- Infants under two can't carry any onboard articles in AirAsia.
+• Infants under 2 can't carry any onboard items on AirAsia.

-- Buggies/ baby strollers/ prams are allowed free of charge as a checked baggage allowance, provided your babies are using them.
+• Buggies/baby strollers/prams are allowed free of charge as part of your checked baggage allowance, provided your babies are using them.

 Special Baggage